System Design Space

 Make the key decisions

-Capture the decisions that support those qualities and describe their cost, constraints, and trade-offs explicitly.
+Capture the decisions that support those qualities and state their cost and constraints right away, while the choice is still cheap to revisit.

 Step 3